SOC-101 INTRODUCTION TO SOCIOLOGY 3.00 Credits

 Provides students with an overview of some of the major currents of thought in environmental sociology.
 Topics covered include such ecologically relevant social processes as the production of food, the use of forests, the disposal of so-called waste, and energy use, to name a few.
 Particular attention is paid to the present era of human history and the political economic aspects of societies' relationships to the environment.
 By the end of class, students should be able to engage in discussions on the links between human societies and contemporary environmental problems in an informed and critical manner.
 Pre-requisite: ENGL-102.

 SOC-375 DEVIANT BEHAVIOR AND SOCIAL CONTROL 3.00 Credits

-Students study the origins and functions of deviant behaviors and social control to learn of their affect on maintaining and/or changing society.
-Pre-requisites: SOC 101 or 102 and Junior standing.
+Students study the origins and functions of deviant behaviors and social control to learn of their effect on maintaining and/or changing society.
+Pre-requisite: Junior standing.

 SOC-390 DIRECTED STUDY IN SOCIOLOGY 1.00-3.00 Credits

 SOC-399 RESEARCH ASSISTANTSHIP 1.00-12.00 Credits

 This course provides an analysis of the political economic, ecological, and ideological sources and consequences of social change.
 Students critically examine historical and contemporary processes of societal development and change and the impact of such processes on individuals, communities, and societies in global context.
 Pre-requisite: SOC 101.

 SOC-422 RACE, CLASS, GENDER & JUSTICE 3.00 Credits